britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 | Dynamic key exfiltration  | Ongoing interaction / code change |
 | Content exfiltration      | Ongoing, bulk interaction         |

-In order to realize an attack of each of the types discussed above, the attacker has to incur certain costs and undertake certain risks.
+Each of the attack types discussed in the previous section entails certain costs and risks.
 These costs differ by attack, and can be helpful in guiding response to pervasive attack.

 Depending on the attack, the attacker may be exposed to several types of risk, ranging from simply losing access to arrest or prosecution.
-In order for any of these negative consequences to happen, however, the attacker must first be discovered and identified.
+In order for any of these negative consequences to occur, however, the attacker must first be discovered and identified.
 So the primary risk we focus on here is the risk of discovery and attribution.

-A passive attack is the simplest attack to mount in some ways.
+A passive attack is the simplest to mount in some ways.
 The base requirement is that the attacker obtain physical access to a communications medium and extract communications from it.
 For example, the attacker might tap a fiber-optic cable, acquire a mirror port on a switch, or listen to a wireless signal.
 The need for these taps to have physical access or proximity to a link exposes the attacker to the risk that the taps will be discovered.
 For example, a fiber tap or mirror port might be discovered by network operators noticing increased attenuation in the fiber or a change in switch configuration.
 Of course, passive attacks may be accomplished with the cooperation of the network operator, in which case there is a risk that the attacker's interactions with the network operator will be exposed.

 In many ways, the costs and risks for an active attack are similar to those for a passive attack, with a few additions.
 An active attacker requires more robust network access than a passive attacker, since for example they will often need to transmit data as well as receiving it.
 In the wireless example above, the attacker would need to act as an transmitter as well as receiver, greatly increasing the probability the attacker will be discovered (e.g., using direction-finding technology).
 Active attacks are also much more observable at higher layers of the network.
 For example, an active attacker that attempts to use a mis-issued certificate could be detected via Certificate Transparency {{RFC6962}}.

 In terms of raw implementation complexity, passive attacks require only enough processing to extract information from the network and store it.
 Active attacks, by contrast, often depend on winning race conditions to inject pakets into active connections.
 So active attacks in the core of the network require processing hardware to that can operate at line speed (roughly 100Gbps to 1Tbps in the core) to identify opportunities for attack and insert attack traffic in a high-volume traffic.